 Did you know that buildings and stories have a lot in common?
-They both have different structures within that hold them together and contribute to their unique shape or characteristics.
+They both have different structures within to hold them together and give them their unique shape or characteristics.
 All stories have some of the same elements in their structure: characters, setting, and the plot or major events.